U.S. Stocks Led Higher by Financial Companies

 ADVERTISEMENT

-Technology shares rebounded and were recently up 0.9% in the S&P 500.
-Tech has been the index's best-performing sector this year, but is down more than 1% this month.
+Technology shares rebounded and were recently up 1.1% in the S&P 500.
+Tech has been the index's best-performing sector this year, but is down this month.

 "Everybody remembers the [year] 2000 slipping of the tech sector," said Jae Yoon, chief investment officer at New York Life Investment Management.
 "But I have no concerns about tech valuations," he said, noting that in terms of price-to-earnings metrics, the sector is trading much closer in line to the S&P 500 than it did at its peak.